jonathanl1220/AirbnbCovidAnalysis/README.md

 The data consist of June 2019 and June 2020 Listings data.

 # Background Information
--Average daily rates were higher for rentals in July 2020 versus July 2019 in the United States — from about $300 to $323.
+- Average daily rates were higher for rentals in July 2020 versus July 2019 in the United States — from about $300 to $323.

--Home rentals have outperformed hotels in 27 global markets since the onset of Covid-19.
+- Home rentals have outperformed hotels in 27 global markets since the onset of Covid-19.

--Airbnb is the biggest player in the short-term rental space 7 million listings in over 220 countries.
+- Airbnb is the biggest player in the short-term rental space 7 million listings in over 220 countries.

 # Exploratory Data Analysis